testdouble/test_data/README.md

 * You're using Rails 6 or higher

-* Your app does not rely on Rails' [multi-database support](https://guides.rubyonrails.org/active_record_multiple_databases.html)
+* Your app does not require Rails' [multi-database support](https://guides.rubyonrails.org/active_record_multiple_databases.html) in order to be tested

-* Your app has the binstubs `bin/rake` and `bin/rails` that Rails generates and they work (you can regenerate them with `rails app:update:bin`)
+* Your app has the binstubs `bin/rake` and `bin/rails` that Rails generates and they work (protip: you can regenerate them with `rails app:update:bin`)

-* Your `database.yml` defines a `&default` alias from which to extend the `test_data` database configuration (if it lacks one, you'll need specify the database's configuration on your own)
+* Your `database.yml` defines a `&default` alias from which to extend the `test_data` database configuration (if your YAML file lacks one, you can always specify the `test_data` database configuration manually)

 ## Fears, Uncertainties, and Doubts